 Zeroledge is a zero-knowledge proof system by which a bank or exchange can prove properties about its liabilities without leaking any information about individual accounts or more details than necessary about its business.
 Homomorphism is used to demonstrate certain properties of public commitments to all account balances and to their sum, and verification is distributed among account holders.

-Zeroledge began as my undergraduate thesis for the University of Virginia School of Engineering, and I continued the research as an employee upon my graduation.
-It is intended to supplant Gregory Maxwell's merkle-tree based proof of solvency, while correcting its deficiencies and introducing new and useful guarantees.
+Zeroledge was my undergraduate thesis for the University of Virginia School of Engineering.
+It was intended to supplant the prior merkle-tree based proof of solvency, while correcting its deficiencies and introducing new and useful guarantees.

-Although both a paper and an efficient and fully functional impelementation are complete, this research has been subsumed by another effort from Dagher et al. It will therefore remain unpublished.
+Although both a paper and an efficient and fully functional impelementation are complete, this research has been subsumed by another effort from Dagher et al, and it will therefore remain unpublished.